 Olive Drive Church formed in 1889 and has a long and diverse history.
 The following is a partial retelling from William Harland Boyd’s book “Bakersfield’s First Baptist Church: A Centennial History, 1889-1989.”

-In 1889, Bakersfield residents were “justly proud” of their wide tree lined streets, tasteful business buildings, and comfortable homes.
-Saloons were far more popular than churches at the time, but four energetic pastors, (Methodist, Catholic, Episcopal, and Baptist), took it upon themselves to begin to minister to the townspeople.
+In 1889, saloons were far more popular than churches, but four energetic pastors, (Methodist, Catholic, Episcopal, and Baptist), took it upon themselves to begin to minister to the townspeople.
 The first Baptist services were organized in April of 1889 at George Wear’s Opera House located at the southeast corner of Eye and Wall Streets with Reverend J. Campbell Jordan, of Fresno, as Pastor.
 Services soon moved to the Kern County Courthouse and remained there until 1890 when the church constructed a permanent building on the northwest corner of 22nd and Eye Streets.

 The First Baptist Church